-When the Nintendo 64 was released in the U.S. on September 26, 1996, it threw players into a whole new world of gaming.
-Complete with 3D worlds and 64-bit graphics, this mega console helped turn video gaming into the immersive medium it is today.
-To celebrate its 20th anniversary in the U.S., check out 10 facts about the Nintendo 64.
+When the Nintendo 64 was released in Japan on June 23, 1996, it threw players into a whole new era of gaming.
+Complete with 3D worlds and groundbreaking graphics, this mega console helped turn video gaming into the immersive medium it is today.
+To celebrate its 25th anniversary, check out 10 facts about the Nintendo 64.

 While in development, the Nintendo 64 was codenamed "Project Reality," but that was obviously never meant for mass consumption.
 The system did, however, have another name planned for consumers: Ultra 64.
 That was the working title for the system until the company learned Konami had the word "Ultra" trademarked for its Ultra Games division.

-$59.99 might sound like a steep price for a game today, but when the N64 was released, titles were actually substantially higher, averaging about $75 a pop when the system first came out.
+Spending $69.99 on a PlayStation 5 game might sound steep, but when the N64 first came out, titles were actually higher, averaging about $75 a pop.
 Not only that, but game prices weren't as consistent as they are now, with some coming in at $59.99 and others (like Killer Instinct Gold) topping out at $79.99—and we're not even adjusting for inflation.
+Standard Nintendo Switch games, on the other hand, cost about $59.99 today.

 The Nintendo 64's controller was oddly shaped and difficult for some gamers to grasp at first, but the implementation of an analog stick is something that systems have been using ever since.
 However, that stick, despite being a logical leap forward for gaming tech, came back to haunt the company.
 After receiving complaints about injuries suffered while using the analog stick to play Mario Party, the New York Attorney General came to terms on a settlement with Nintendo to begin selling sports gloves to anyone who bought the title.

 By memorizing each section of the game, and exploiting a few glitches here and there, players have found ways to complete Super Mario 64 in under two hours.
-As of right now, the record for the fastest time collecting all 120 stars in the game is one hour, 40 minutes, and 12 seconds.
+On Speedrun.com, the fastest time for collecting all 120 stars in the game is one hour, 38 minutes, and 21 seconds.

 If you think fans were enraged when The Legend of Zelda: The Wind Waker gave the franchise a cel-shaded makeover, imagine how they would have reacted if Nintendo went ahead with its early idea of making Ocarina of Time from the first-person perspective.
 In an interview about the game's development, designer Yoshiaki Koizumi said creator Shigeru Miyamoto toyed with the idea early on: